Southampton-RSG/ptydash/docs/source/developer-guide.rst

 following process:

 #.
 When the server is started, the list of required cards is read from a configuration file - by default ``config.json``
 #.
-The set of available Card subclasses is collected from the contents of :mod:`ptydash.cards`.
+The set of available Card subclass plugins is collected from the contents of :mod:`ptydash.cards`.
    This allows further card types to be added, simply by dropping the file in the correct directory
 #.
 For each required card, an instance of the correct type is initialised.
    Some card types may attempt to initiate connections to other processes at this point.